mvallim/live-custom-ubuntu-from-scratch/README.md

 # How to create custom Ubuntu live from scratch

+This procedure works and can create a bootable and installable Ubuntu Live (along with the automatic hardware detection and configuration) from scratch.

 ## Prerequisites (GNU/Linux Debian/Ubuntu)

 Install applications we need to build the environment.